aleksey-nikolaev/predef_wiki/OperatingSystems.md

 Identification|`__unix__`
 Identification|`__unix`

-Please notice that not all compilers defines these macros, e.g. the xlC or the DEC C/C++ compiler, so it may be better to use the POSIX or X/Open standard macros instead.
+Notice that not all compilers defines these macros, e.g. the xlC or the DEC C/C++ compiler, so it may be better to use the POSIX or X/Open standard macros instead.

 ## [UnixWare](http://en.wikipedia.org/wiki/UnixWare) ##